What are the advantages of a obtaining a combined BA/MA vs. obtaining a BA and an MA separately?

 What academic standards must I maintain in order to remain in the program?

 In both undergraduate and graduate program successful applicants will have demonstrated excellent academic preparation and study skills.
 These skills are expected to be maintained in the graduate program.
 Specifically, all students must maintain an overall GPA of 3.5 or better in undergraduate component of program and receive no grade lower than a B in any psychology courses.
 Students must also maintain 3.0 GPA in graduate component program.
-In addition, all students must complete Montclair State's 120 semester hour requirement for their BA by the end of their first semester in the BA-MA program.
+In addition, all students must satisfy graduate component of program on time.